google_counter

 Prostate Cancer Treatments in Germany

-In Germany, prostate cancer is treated in large multidisciplinary university hospitals with urology and oncology departments, as well as specialized centers of prostate cancer treatment and radiation therapy.
-The availability of robotic surgical systems, HIFU equipment, devices for three-dimensional conformal radiation therapy, drugs for androgen blockade and symptomatic therapy and other innovative resources allows specialists to choose exactly the right therapeutic regimen that will be most effective for a particular patient.
-The latest technique that has been successfully used in the treatment of metastatic prostate cancer is Lutetium-177 therapy.
-Lu-177 PSMA is unique among other cancer treatments because it targets prostate cancer loci regardless of their location in the body (including bone metastases).
+In Germany, prostate cancer is treated in large multidisciplinary university hospitals, as well as specialized centers of prostate cancer treatment and radiation therapy.
+With over 50 specialized centers achieving 5-year survival rates above 90% for localized disease, Germany offers advanced therapeutic options.
+The availability of robotic surgical systems, HIFU equipment, devices for three-dimensional conformal radiation therapy, drugs for androgen blockade, and symptomatic therapy allows specialists to choose exactly the right therapeutic regimen that will be most effective for a particular patient.
+Modern techniques like irreversible electroporation (IRE) and cryotherapy have expanded treatment options, offering targeted approaches with fewer side effects while maintaining effective cancer control.
 Immunotherapy and dendritic cell vaccines are novel approaches that have proven their efficacy in patients with advanced cancer.

 Therapy goals

-The treatment program in Germany is developed for each person individually, taking into account its age, stage of the disease, concomitant diseases, and general health.
+The treatment program in Germany is developed for each person individually, considering their age, stage of the disease, concomitant diseases, and general health.
 Typically, therapeutic interventions involving various medical resources have the following objectives:

 1. Complete removal of the tumor or restriction of its growth